OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-21.md

 Arise, lift up the boy, and hold him by the hand, for I will make him into a great nation.”

 ## Genesis 21:19
-Then God opened her eyes, and she saw a well of water.
+God enabled her to see a well of water.
 She went and filled the skin with water and gave the boy a drink.

 ## Genesis 21:20
 God was with the boy as he grew up.
 He lived in the wilderness and became an archer.